On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: Introduction

-Our aim in adopting this model is to derive the probability that a household falls below the poverty line, where this probability mimics an insurer's ruin probability.
-To the best of our knowledge, only \cite{Article:Kovacevic2011} and \cite{FloresContro2022} have, so far, studied this problem in the ruin-theoretic setting.
-As in this earlier work, in this paper, we consider the probability in two cases, one in which the household has no insurance coverage, and the other in which they are proportionally insured.
+Our aim is to derive the probability that a household falls below the poverty line, where this probability mimics an insurer\rq s ruin probability.
+To the best of our knowledge, only \cite{Article:Kovacevic2011} and \cite{Article:Flores-Contro2024} have, so far, studied this problem in the ruin-theoretic setting.
+As in this earlier work, in this article, we consider the probability under two frameworks, one in which the household has no insurance coverage, and the other in which they are proportionally insured.
 We introduce insurance to assess its effectiveness as a measure of poverty reduction.
-Aligning with the low-income setting, proportional coverage is assumed to be provided through an inclusive insurance product, specifically designed to cater for those excluded from traditional insurance services or without access to alternative effective risk management strategies.
-This type of product, targeted towards low-income populations, is commonly referred to as microinsurance.
-In \cite{FloresContro2022}, the risk process with deterministic growth and random-value losses is instead used to assess the impact of government premium subsidy schemes on the probability of falling below the poverty line.
+Aligning with the low-income environment, proportional coverage is assumed to be provided through an \textit{inclusive insurance} product, specifically designed to cater for those excluded from traditional insurance services or without access to alternative effective risk management strategies.
+This type of product, targeted towards low-income populations, is commonly referred to as \textit{microinsurance}.
+In \cite{Article:Flores-Contro2024}, the risk process with deterministic growth and random-value losses is instead used to assess the impact of government premium subsidy schemes on the probability of falling below the poverty line.

-Although important, we do not consider the behaviour of a household below the poverty line.
+Although important, we do not consider the behaviour of a household\rq s capital below the poverty line.
 Households that live or fall below the poverty line are said to be in a poverty trap, where a poverty trap is a state of poverty from which it is difficult to escape without external help.
-Poverty trapping is a well-studied topic in development economics (the interested reader may refer to \cite{Article:Azariadis2005}, \cite{Book:Bowles2006}, \cite{Article:Kraay2014}, \cite{Article:Barrett2016} and references therein for further discussion; see \cite{Article:Matsuyama2010} for a detailed description of the mechanics of poverty traps), however, for the purpose of this study, we use the term ``trapping" only to describe the event that a household falls into poverty, focusing our interest on low-income behaviours above this critical line.
+Poverty trapping is a well-studied topic in development economics (the interested reader may refer to \cite{Inbook:Aghion2005}, \cite{Book:Bowles2006}, \cite{Article:Kraay2014}, \cite{Article:Barrett2016} and references therein for further discussion; see \cite{Inbook:Matsuyama2008} for a detailed description of the mechanics of poverty traps), however, for the purpose of this study, we use the term \lq \lq trapping\rq \rq \ only to describe the event that a household falls into poverty, focusing our interest on vulnerable non-poor households with initial capital levels slightly above the poverty line.